jakeapp/myth-h264-edl-for_kodi/README.md

-# myth h264 edl for kodi
+# myth h264 and retain edl for kodi
 user job scripts to transcode mpeg2 files to h264 and retain edl functionality in kodi.. neither removes content from the recording one works better for content with commflags.

 They are working...